 May 28, 2022

 You’ve found a date, the studio is booked, and you’ve selected a package; now what?
-Prepping for an upcoming session can be daunting in order to make the most of it.
+Prepping for an upcoming session can be daunting, and you want to make the most of it.
 This does not have to be a stressful experience; but rather a helpful exercise to determine how you’d like to be perceived in your headshots.
 Ready to do a little bit of homework?
 (Don’t worry, it’s the fun kind).

 Now that we know what a “look” is; how the heck do we decide which ones we wanna do?
 Try to assign three specific characteristics to each one and a potential role you could audition for that fits within that scope.
 A lot of people think “well I want some that are fun and some that are serious”, this is just the beginning.
 Let’s get specific!
 Instead of saying that you want a “quirky” look; try saying you want a look that’s warm, well-meaning, but slightly off kilter and reference Rapunzel from Tangled.
 That styling may be much different than if you said “quirky” but really meant that you wanted to play Jess in New Girl that was dry humored, clutzy, and animated.
 Having three adjectives and getting specific will help your headshots stand out and will give you more to think about when you’re in front of the camera.
 Just like in scene work: specificity is key!